-Our academic experts and students love to share their passion for their subjects and we offer a wide range of public engagement events and opportunities throughout the year, from walks and talks to exhibitions and performances, as well as inviting you to participate in our research (see below).
+Our academic experts and students love to share their passion for their subjects and we offer a wide range of public engagement events and opportunities throughout the year, from walks and talks to exhibitions and performances.

 Arts, Culture and Heritage

 We are deeply embedded in the fabric of our community and we have a wealth of knowledge about the local and regional history and archaeology as well as the arts and culture sector.
-Our academics are working with numerous local and regional organisations, and they feature prominently in local annual festivals such as the Hat Fair, BBC History Weekend and Winchester Heritage Open Days; explore our vibrant programme of events for Winchester Heritage Open Days 2023.
+Our academics are working with numerous local and regional organisations, and they feature prominently in local annual festivals such the Hat Fair, BBC History Weekend and Winchester Heritage Open Days.
+The 2023 Heritage Open Days theme was Creativity Unwrapped and once again we offered a vibrant programme of events - find out more.

-Our academics have lent their expertise to many documentaries and popular TV programmes such as The Last Kingdom, and to local tourist attractions 878AD and Medieval Jewish Winchester.
+Our academics have lent their expertise to popular TV programmes such as The Last Kingdom and major local tourist attractions such as 878AD and Medieval Jewish Winchester.
 Our Archaeology consultancy ARCA is a partner in the Central Winchester Regeneration project, providing specialist research services and public engagement.
 We are the lead sponsor of the Winchester Books Festival, of which the inaugural 2022 edition featured many of our staff and students.

 Health and Wellbeing